Boiler Fan Noise: Top 8 Fan Faults and Replacement Costs

-The draught the fan creates into the flue, should counter any draught trying to get into the flue (i.e. wind).
+The draught a fan creates into the flue should counter any draught trying to get into the flue (i.e. wind).

 Fingers crossed, this is a fan speed issue, not a faulty boiler fan.
 If this is the case, a Gas Safe engineer will be able to adjust the fan speed and reset the boiler.

 Any noise stems from vibration.
-And those vibrations (over years) can cause the connections and wiring to work loose.
+And this vibration (over years) can cause the connections and wiring to come loose.

-As we’ve mentioned the PCB needs to see a signal showing the fan is working before allowing the boiler to fire up or continue operating.
+As we’ve mentioned, the PCB needs a signal showing the fan is working before allowing the boiler to fire up or continue operating.

-If loose wiring or connections aren’t allowing that to happen, the boiler will lock out.
+If loose wiring or connections block this signal from getting through to the PCB, the boiler will lock out.

 Get a Gas Safe engineer to inspect the fan for loose wiring and connections.
 They’ll need to be secured.

 In fact, while the boiler casing is off, it’s worth asking the engineer to check all other connections.
 Fans are quite robust, so if your boiler fan is already worn out, it’s likely that other components suffer from similar wear-and-tear.

-Like loose connections, damaged wiring and connections are going to cause signal issues.
+Like loose connections, damaged wiring and connections cause signal issues.

-Typically, we find damage comes from boiler leaks, rather than from old age.
-And unfortunately, boilers (and the central heating system in general) have plenty of parts in a boiler are prone to leaking.
+Typically, we find that damage comes from boiler leaks rather than old age.
+And unfortunately, boilers (and the central heating system in general) have plenty of parts that are prone to leaking.

-It could be something as simple as a loose connection, blown pump seal or on a more serious note – a cracked heat exchanger.
+It could be something as simple as a loose connection, blown pump seal, or in a more serious scenario – a cracked heat exchanger.

 First, you need to find a Gas Safe heating engineer or call the provider of your boiler cover to find and fix the leak.

-Then, they’ll need to check if the damage is limited to the fan.
+Then, they’ll need to check whether the damage is limited to the fan.

 If it is, replacing damaged wiring and connections will fix the problem and clear the boiler fault code, ready for a reset.

-If your boiler is 5+ years old, there’s a small chance the boiler’s fan has failed completely.
+If your boiler is 5+ years old, there’s a small chance the boiler fan has failed completely.

 Most manufacturers (Wilo, Grundfos, etc) will offer a service and repair kit for their fans.